-- Use international terminology for trade information, including payment terms.
+- Use international terminology for trade information, including payment and delivery terms.

-When doing business with European buyers you need to offer realistic terms and you must not over-promise.
+When doing business with European buyers you need to offer realistic terms.
+Make sure you do not over-promise.

 You’ll need to learn how to manage the movement of your natural ingredients through the global supply chain.

-Buyers in Europe are interested in infrastructure that is ecological as well as economical.
-You will also need to be prepared to work responsibly and sustainably.
+European buyers are interested in infrastructure that is ecological as well as economical.
+You will also need to show that you work responsibly and sustainably.

-- Strive for sustainable logistics best practices at CLECAT (European Liaison Committee of Common Market Forwarders).
+- Strive for sustainable logistics by using the best practices guide from CLECAT (European Liaison Committee of Common Market Forwarders).